PagerTree/pt4-docusaurus/docs/getting-started/account-admins.md

 ### Routers

 With [routers](https://pagertree.com/docs/routers), you can perform complex [matching](https://pagertree.com/docs/routers#match-block) and [actions](https://pagertree.com/docs/routers#actions-block) on alerts.
-Routers consist of many router rules that are processed after the integration has transformed the 3rd party data into an alert, but before the alert has been assigned to the team.&#x20;
+Routers consist of many router rules that are processed after the integration has transformed the 3rd party data into an alert, but before the alert has been assigned to the team.

 <figure>![Workflow (Routers)](<../.gitbook/assets/alert-worklfow-routers.png>)<figcaption><p>Work Flow (Routers)</p></figcaption></figure>